 to Route 15 Girard Avenue.
 After bids for a small fleet of new low-floor LRVs

-came in at around a staggering $3 million per car, it was decided that the mothballed
+came in at around a staggering (at the time) $3 million per car, it was decided

-the Girard Avenue project ultimately failed, but the anti-trolley managers continued
+effort to scuttle the Girard Avenue project ultimately failed, but the anti-trolley

-trolleys were deliberately not fitted with electronic signal gear that would
+rebuilt streamlined trolleys were deliberately not fitted with electronic signal

-have enabled their use in the Center City trolley subway.
-Therefore the rebuilt
+gear that would have enabled their use in the Center City trolley subway.
+Therefore

-streamliners are restricted to Girard Avenue, and occasional special charter
+the rebuilt streamliners are restricted to Girard Avenue, and occasional special

-service.
-Thus has the anti-trolley management within SEPTA succeeded in marginalizing
+charter service.
+Thus has the anti-trolley management within SEPTA succeeded

-what any other city would see as a tremendous asset and source of civic pride.
+in marginalizing what any other city would see as a tremendous asset and source